kgenoe/genoe.ca/src/pages/about.md

 <br>

 Hey, I'm Kyle.
-I'm an iOS developer, currently living in Toronto, Canada.
+I'm an iOS developer, working for Zoocasa Realty, in Toronto, Canada.
 I have Bachelor of Computer Science from the University of Guelph.

-In my spare time I develop my own iOS apps, listen to podcasts, I may write about some of the things i make/do, here.
+In my spare time I develop my own iOS apps, listen to podcasts, and pursue a bunch of random hobbies (this month is [knitting](https://www.ravelry.com/people/kylegenoe)!).

 <br>